 LASIK creates several types of ocular mechanical stress: (a) an increase in intraocular pressure (> 65 mm Hg.) during suction, (b) an acoustic shock wave during laser ablation, and (c) a rapid lowering of intraocular pressure when the suction ring is decompressed.
 These mechanical stressors have the potential to damage the vitreous, retina, and macula.
 Many patients report increased floaters (posterior vitreous detachment) after LASIK.

-Patients who experience floaters or retinal problems after LASIK should file a MedWatch report with the FDA.
-You may also call FDA at 1-800-FDA-1088 to report by telephone, or download a copy of the paper form and either fax it to 1-800-FDA-0178 or mail it using the postage-paid addressed form.
-Read a sample of LASIK MedWatch reports currently on file with the FDA.
+Patients who experience floaters, retinal problems, or other complications after LASIK should file a MedWatch report with the FDA online.
+Alternatively, you may call FDA at 1-800-FDA-1088 to report by telephone, download the paper form and either fax it to 1-800-FDA-0178 or mail it to the address shown at the bottom of page 3, or download the MedWatcher Mobile App for reporting LASIK problems to the FDA using a smart phone or tablet.
+Read a sample of LASIK injury reports currently on file with the FDA.

 YouTube video: Patient shares his story of floaters after LASIK